danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 ## Architecture overview
-With the above evaluation, we are considering the below design
+With the above evaluation, we are considering the second option of SQL+Async FHIR integration for indexing.
+Which results in below design

 1. A DICOMWeb end-point for STOW-RS, WADO-RS, QIDO-RS and delete
 2. A async pipeline to publish **ImagingStudy** and its references to FHIR